 Composition and Qualifications

-- The Committee shall be comprised of three or more directors, such number to be determined yearly upon the recommendation of the Nominating and Governance Committee and by resolution of the Board.
+- The Committee shall be comprised of three or more Directors, such number to be determined annually upon the recommendation of the Nominating and Governance Committee and approved by resolution of the Board.
 Committee members will be appointed at the annual meeting of the Board following the Annual Meeting of Shareholders and will serve until the next annual meeting of the Board or their earlier demise, resignation or removal by the Board.

 - Vacancies on the Committee shall be filled by a majority vote of the entire Board, on recommendation of the Nominating and Governance Committee, and a member of the Committee may be removed at any time by a majority vote of the entire Board.

-- The Board, upon recommendation of the Nominating and Governance Committee, shall approve one of the appointees to serve as Chairman of the Committee.
+- The Board, upon recommendation of the Nominating and Governance Committee, shall appoint one of the members to serve as Chairman of the Committee.

 Resources of the Committee

 - The Committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other adviser.
 The Committee shall be directly responsible for the appointment, compensation and oversight of the work of any such compensation consultant, independent legal counsel or other adviser retained by the Committee.